robocorp/example-windows-calc-notepad/README.md

 1. Open both Calculator and Notepad apps.
 2. Add some numbers in a loop using Calculator.
-3. Retrieve the result and place it in the text editor area under Notepad.
+3. Retrieve the result and place it in the text edit area under Notepad.
 4. Save the content in the [*result.txt*](output/result.txt) output file.
 5. Close both apps as clean-up.